 From standstill traffic on I-95 to a leisurely trip along Skyline Drive, navigating Virginia roadways brings its share of both challenges and fun.
-Hopefully you can avoid roadside troubles for the most part, but we all know things happen and your safety is important to us.
+We hope you can avoid roadside troubles for the most part, but we all know things happen and your safety is important to us.

-Bridges, country roads, city streets or interstates; Virginia's got it all!
-Here's our insider's list of essential things the ladies at Northern Neck Insurance do to prevent common problems and stay safe wherever they are headed.
+Bridges, country roads, city streets, or interstates; Virginia's got it all!
+Remember Virginia's new hands-free driving law and read our insider's list of essential things the ladies at Northern Neck Insurance do to prevent common problems and stay safe wherever they are headed.

 A charged phone- Lori, CLaims

-I keep it plugged in when I'm driving.
+- I keep it plugged in and charging while I'm driving.
 It's also a great flashlight in a pinch.
-There's a free app if your phone doesn't have one built in.

 Good tire pressure and EZPass- Dawn, Sales